nivlab/jspsych-demos/tasks/self-report/README.md

 #### jspsych-survey-debrief

 The survey-debrief plugin is an extension of the [survey-data-form](https://www.jspsych.org/plugins/jspsych-survey-html-form/) plugin.
 It includes items asking about a participant's appraisal of an experiment (e.g. difficulty, enjoyability) and free response items asking about strategy use and general feedback.
+Uses items from the [NASA Task Load Index](https://en.wikipedia.org/wiki/NASA-TLX).

 #### jspsych-mental-health-alert